wiccaphobia/OpenJoinMessage-Spigot/README.md

 - Step 1: you need to download MariaDB Server from https://downloads.mariadb.org/ and make sure you have any SQL DBMS like HeidiSQL that comes installed along with MariaDB.

-- Step 2: once you have opened your DBMS you will then create a new session and inside it you need to create a new table (named as you like, ex: ojm), then create another table but this time you have to name it "custommessages" which will contain two VARCHAR values: first one named "Type" (AND IT HAS TO BE SET AS PRIMARY + SET AS NO DEFAULT); and the second one "Value".
+- Step 2: once you have opened your DBMS you will then create a new session and inside it you need to create a new DB (named as you like, ex: ojm), then create a table and it has to be named as "custommessages" which will contain two VARCHAR values: first one named "Type" (AND IT HAS TO BE SET AS PRIMARY + SET AS NO DEFAULT); and the second one "Value".

   ![image](https://github.com/Hxlixd/OpenJoinMessage-Spigot/assets/90792340/7fb462f7-c06a-4c35-b87c-a4a58d13a115)